docker/compose/docs/django.md

     myapp_web_1 |
     myapp_web_1 | 0 errors found
     myapp_web_1 | January 27, 2014 - 12:12:40
-    myapp_web_1 | Django version 1.6.1, using settings 'figexample.settings'
+    myapp_web_1 | Django version 1.6.1, using settings 'docker-composeexample.settings'
     myapp_web_1 | Starting development server at http://0.0.0.0:8000/
     myapp_web_1 | Quit the server with CONTROL-C.

 And your Django app should be running at port 8000 on your docker daemon (if you're using boot2docker, `boot2docker ip` will tell you its address).

 You can also run management commands with Docker.
-To set up your database, for example, run `fig up` and in another terminal run:
+To set up your database, for example, run `docker-compose up` and in another terminal run:

-    $ fig run web python manage.py syncdb
+    $ docker-compose run web python manage.py syncdb